surlykke/Go-Generics-with-constraints/README.md

 Once it is done I hope to have it added to [Go Proposals](https://github.com/golang/proposal).
 If that happens this project will be deleted_

-# Generics with constraints for Go
+# Generics with concepts for Go

-This is a proposal for adding generics with constraints to the Go language.
+This is a proposal for adding generics with concepts to the Go language.
 It is written by Christian Surlykke, fall of 2017.

 There have been lots of discussion on how generics in Go could look.